JuliaLang/julia/README.windows.md

 - Windows 8: supported (32 and 64 bits)
 - Windows 7: supported (32 and 64 bits)
 - Windows Vista: not officially supported (but probably works anyways)
-- Windows XP: not officially supported (but may work anyways)
+- Windows XP: not supported (but may work anyways, if you can get around the lack of junction points)

 ## Compiling with MinGW/MSYS2